Your resume could contain the most impressive skills and experience in the world…

 If it’s too short, you’ve probably not included enough information.

 If it’s too long, you run the risk of important information being skipped over when busy recruiters are skim-reading it.
+Remember that recruiters do not spend long looking at your resume when they first see it.

 Split the page up